• Skip to primary navigation

 Malanga's mild sweetness lends itself well to Caribbean-style dishes like fritters or purees while taro's nutty flavor pairs nicely with coconut milk-based curries.

-Overall, understanding the differences in taste and flavors between these two vegetables can help elevate your culinary experiences as well as provide variety in your diet.
+Overall, understanding the differences in taste and flavors between these two vegetables can help improve your cooking experiences as well as provide variety in your diet.

 Nutritional Value